 – Impulsive Behaviors

-Choosing the best transitional living program for your daughter from Pennsylvania can be a troublesome and very disorienting experience, a lot of doubts can come to our mind when we try to figure out the best option for our loved ones without any real knowledge about whats going on, Its important to make sure that a transitional living program is the best place for your daughter’s needs.
+Choosing the best transitional living program for your child from Pennsylvania can be a troublesome and very disorienting experience, a lot of doubts can come to our mind when we try to figure out the best option for our loved ones without any real knowledge about what’s going on, It’s important to make sure that a transitional living program is the best place for your daughter’s needs.

-Journey Home is located in Utah, more specifically in Layton, just outside Salt Lake City, but of course we help young women all over the country, including Pennsylvania.
+Journey Home is located in Utah, more specifically in Layton, just outside Salt Lake City, but of course we help teens all over the country, including Pennsylvania.

 Our transitional living program from Pennsylvania includes the family as an active part of the treatment, because we find that involving family and having a good, open and honest relationship with parents and siblings is the best proactive factor for a successful therapeutic process and a successful and happier life.

 Journey Home is meant to be a place for teens who struggle with mental issues, and now want to find a place where they have the space necessary to develop skills and regain that sense of strength and empowerment to face society again, while they spend time adjusting to their new abilities gained through the previous treatment.

 The Teen Years Explained: The Center for Adolescent Health is a prevention research center committed to assisting urban youth to become healthy and productive adults.
 Their mission is to work with youth and youth related workers.
 This little booklet provides a wealth of information about going through adolescence, the different phases and dimensions of development, and how to go through them as healthy and strong individuals.

 Logic Models and Outcomes for Youth in the Transition to Adulthood: Logic Models and Outcomes for Youth in the Transition to Adulthood is a social study regarding practice and outcomes in programs focused on intervention in transitioning adults.
 It analyses several programs with different methods, protection factors and risk factors.